 To effectively accomplish our mission, the FBI needs people from different backgrounds, experiences and perspectives.
-The FBI values and leverages human differences, opinions and perspectives to empower our FBI community to achieve its greatest potential.
+The Bureau values and leverages human differences, opinions and perspectives to empower our FBI community to achieve its greatest potential.
 The FBI’s commitment to fostering diversity and inclusion is integrated into every facet of employment, including leadership and career development, recruitment, staffing, workforce planning and sustainability.
 At every level and in every position, the FBI embraces unique perspectives to accomplish its mission.